mycargus/pact-wiki/Best practices.md

 ## In your consumer project

-### Use Pact for unit tests, use something else for integration tests
+### Use Pact for unit tests, use something else for functional tests

 Use Pact: